 The school kitchen may be used, as before, for general warming, cooling, refrigeration and cleaning purposes, especially for the smaller traders who do not require dedicated facilities.
 Prefects will supervise the use of these.

 The corridor and classrooms along the west wing will be made available for traders who require a more secure or sheltered trading environment.
-Advantages of this location include better working surfaces, laid-on electricity, and the provision of overhead projection facilities (for which an additional deposit may be required).
+Advantages of this location include better working surfaces, laid-on electricity, and the provision of overhead projection facilities (for which an additional deposit will be required).

 What if it rains?
 The school hall and the interior quadrangle with its colonnaded area have been identified for PLAN B, which is simply stated: move as much of the market as possible indoors.
 We hold thumbs that the weather will continue to play along with us, but must be prepared for all contingencies.
 Any decision in this regard will be communicated to all concerned ASAP.